FarFar-Tech/Land-Cover-Classification_using_Foundation_Models/README.md

 ### 🛠 Getting Started

 Follow these steps to set up a local development environment for DOFA.
 This setup uses `conda` to manage the complex geospatial dependencies and ensures compatibility between the CUDA toolkit and PyTorch.
+This instructions allows you to use your laptop or desktop GPU for running the code.

 - **Environment Creation:**
 Create a dedicated Python 3.11 environment and activate it: